-> Fatty liver disease is a complex metabolic disease seen primarily in dairy cattle.
-It is fully discussed elsewhere in this book (see Fatty Liver Disease of Cattle).
+Fatty liver disease is a complex metabolic disease seen primarily in dairy cattle. see Fatty Liver Disease of Cattle.

 Prolonged increase in serum triglyceride concentrations is associated with lipid accumulation in the liver, kidneys, myocardium, and skeletal muscles, impairing function of these organs.
 The liver and kidneys become friable, and death may result from acute hepatic rupture.